Operator dynamics in Floquet many-body systems: Acknowledgements

 \section{Acknowledgements}

 We thank Remy Dubertrand, Michele Fava, Max McGinley, and Adam Nahum for useful discussions.
 T.Y. acknowledges hospitality at University of Tokyo where part of the manuscript was written.
 S.J.G. was supported by the Gordon and Betty Moore Foundation and by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under QuantISED Award DE-SC0019380.
-J.T.C. was supported in part by EPSRC Grant EP/S020527/1.
+J.T.C. was supported in part by UK Engineering and Physics Sciences Research Council Grant no. EP/X030881/1.